shraddha-dhyade/Topic_Modeling_Enron/README.md

 #### Latent Dirichlet Allocation `LDA.ipynb`

 <i>LDA is a generative probabilistic model for collections of discrete datasets such as email text data.
-This method is used for discovering abstract topics from a collection of over 5 million emails. <i/>
+This method is used for discovering abstract topics from a collection of over 5 million emails.</i>
 * LatentDirichletAllocation module from Gensim decomposition package.
 * Since it’s a probabilistic model, it uses raw term counts.
 Thus, we first create a term-document matrix and use it for feature extraction.